3D printed jigs and fixtures

 What customers use printed fixtures for

-Drill and locating guides Parts that help repeat drilling, alignment, or positioning more consistently.
+Drill and locating guides 3D printed jigs that help repeat drilling, alignment, or positioning more consistently.

-Holding and setup aids Simple nests, stands, guides, and presentation tools that keep work organized.
+Holding and setup aids Simple 3D printed fixtures, nests, stands, guides, and presentation tools that keep work organized.

 Assembly helpers Small fixtures that reduce fiddly hand work or keep parts aligned during assembly.